 Delaware is targeting youth by providing special services.
 Through the Department of Education, Delaware provides a family literacy program which includes parenting skills, training, and other services to teen parents and their children to prevent repeat pregnancies.
-Funds are allocated to Delaware's Teen Pregnancy Prevention initiative to support activities for at-risk teens primarily in school-based health centers (SBHCs).
-In addition, wellness centers located in 27 high schools provide medical, health, and counseling services to high school students.
+In addition, wellness centers located in 33 high schools provide medical, health, and counseling services to high school students.
 Delaware has undertaken, through the Alliance on Adolescent Pregnancy Prevention (AAPP), a grassroots community and media outreach campaign to reduce the number of teenagers who are sexually active, become pregnant and become teen parents.
 AAPP works directly with parents in this initiative to improve communication between parents and children around sexuality and pregnancy prevention.
 In addition, AAPP provides preventive education and distributes information on preventing teen pregnancy, utilizing a number of kinds of interventions.
 For example, two full-time community educators visit schools, community centers, churches, and camps to provide workshops and training to parents and children around sexuality and teen pregnancy prevention.
-AAPP also maintains a resource center for the community and lends or gives away brochures, videos, curriculum, posters, books, and other communications about teen pregnancy prevention and sexuality.
+AAPP serves as a resource for the community.

 Delaware's TANF program provides a positive incentive to teenagers to graduate high school by age 19 by awarding a one-time \$350 bonus.
+This one-time payment is MOE-funded.
+Families with teens who are eligible for this bonus must be receiving TANF benefits.
+A family's income must meet the standards described on page 6 for the family to be financially eligible for TANF.
+DSS staff must verify that the student has graduated from high school before issuing the bonus payment.
 Additionally, TANF requires teenage mothers currently on welfare to live with their parent(s) or a responsible adult, stay in school, immunize their child(ren), and participate in parenting education.
 Delaware has expanded its youth employment program provide after school and summer employment.